Megan Walsh (footballer)

-Megan Laura Walsh (born 12 November 1994) is a professional footballer who plays as a goalkeeper for Brighton & Hove Albion of the FA Women's Super League and the Republic of Ireland women's national team.
+Megan Laura Walsh (born 12 November 1994) is a professional footballer who plays as a goalkeeper for Women's Super League club West Ham United and the Republic of Ireland national team.

 Walsh is a product of the Aston Villa academy.
 She played internationally for England at all youth levels up to the under-23 side but declared for the Republic of Ireland in November 2021, for whom she is qualified by paternal descent.

 Club career

+Everton

+Walsh made her league debut against Birmingham City on 4 September 2013.

+Notts County

+Walsh made her league debut against Manchester City on 23 March 2016.

+Yeovil Town

 Following the demise of Notts County in Spring 2017, Walsh signed for Yeovil Town for the rest of the FA WSL Spring Series.
+She made her league debut against Bristol City on 3 May 2017.
+Walsh signed a contract extension on 16 August 2017.

+Brighton

 In July 2019, following Yeovil's relegation to the FA Women's National League South, Walsh remained in the WSL after signing for Brighton & Hove Albion.
+She made her league debut against Bristol City on 7 September 2019.
+Walsh signed a contract extension on 9 January 2020, extending her stay till 2021.
+She signed another contract extension on 6 May 2021, extending her stay until 2023.